 Were you told a bladder sling is an “easy” solution to a leaky, overactive bladder or pelvic organ prolapse?
-Easy for the surgeon, maybe, but not so easy for thousands of women.
+Easy for the surgeon, maybe, but not so easy for millions of women.
 Today’s story about mesh trouble is about vaginal scarring, which can make sexual intercourse difficult, even impossible, cause deformities and increase pain.

 Scar tissue, made of collagen, a fibrous tissue that replaces normal tissue after any injury and can adhere to skin, muscle, or connective tissue.
 It pulls on the surrounding tissue, making it taut and restricting blood flow.
-It causes pain when it impinges on nerves or restricts the flow of oxygen-carrying blood to an area.
+It causes pain when it impinges on nerves or restricts the flow of blood carrying oxygen to an area.
 Merely cutting the vagina open and sewing it shut in order to implant mesh leaves scarring—adding polypropylene mesh separates the healthy tissues, causing it to struggle to heal and leaving more damage behind.

-Anatomy of a vaginal scar: Even though plastic mesh has been implanted since 1998, scientists really don’t know what they are doing to your body, writing in 2013: “Meshes are widely used in prolapse surgeries to improve anatomical outcomes with little knowledge of the impact on the vagina.
+Anatomy of a vaginal scar: Even though plastic mesh has been implanted since 1998, scientists really don’t know what they are doing to your body, R.Laing, et al wrote in 2013: “Meshes are widely used in prolapse surgeries to improve anatomical outcomes with little knowledge of the impact on the vagina.
 Like all organs in the body, the vagina is comprised of several protective layers: adventitia, subepithelium, and smooth muscle layers.
 Disrupting those important tissues causes scarring.
-The tissue surrounding the vaginal consists of key structural proteins: collagen, elastin and smooth muscle myosin.
+The tissue surrounding the vaginal consists of key structural proteins: collagen, elastin and smooth muscle myosin.”
 These help the vagina to move, stretch and maintain support for its own structure.
-The introduction of surgical mesh tho those proteins has the potential to send them into chaos.
+The introduction of surgical mesh to those proteins has the potential to send them into chaos.
 The more pliable the mesh, the less disorganization occurs in the protective layers.
 Softer meshes have been recently introduced but they continue to elicit a foreign body response (rejection activity) and encourage thinning of the protective environment which can lead to vaginal erosion.
 The 2013 study reported: “Possible mechanisms include the innate immune response and chronic microinjury from mesh micromotion.”

 Treatment: Some doctors tell patients that if there is no pain, no dehiscence, no erosion, there will be no treatment.
-For women who have endured many surgeries trying to relieve mesh comlications, scarring is an enormous issue.
+For women who have endured many surgeries trying to relieve mesh complications, scarring is an enormous issue.